LunarianProductions/VS_TCL/README.txt

     INFO AND LINKS
 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-

-If you wanna dig around, the game is fully open source on Github https://github.com/ninjamuffin99/Funkin
+If you wanna dig around, the mod is fully open source on Github https://github.com/ninjamuffin99/Funkin

 It's made in Haxe / HaxeFlixel